 When should you choose EE Elective courses and how?
 This advising tutorial will help.

 Begin to get familiar with the EE Electives list as early as the sophomore year, and ideally, no later than the end of the third year, to plan for the courses you’d prefer by the time you graduate.

 Meet with Judy if you’d like help with planning future semesters with your EE Elective choices.

 – join IEEE and/or SPIE for access to world-wide information in the field and the various focus areas; talk with mentors (email@example.com for more info)

 – become involved with undergraduate research in one of the areas you’d like to explore

 – talk with faculty who teach or do research in areas you’re curious about.
 They are the experts.

 – take a co-op semester or summer internship.
 This can expose you to one or more areas of specialization, and help you decide which electives you might take after you return.

 – ask an acquaintance, senior student, or someone you know working in industry; inquire about job-shadowing at a company near your hometown

 “EE (Technical) Electives” are courses in topics from the various areas of specialization (focus areas) in ECE.
 You can mix and match them as you like.
 You do not have to take all the classes listed under a focus area.
-Use your 15 credits to choose the courses you most prefer.
+Choose the courses you most prefer.
 Plan ahead (2nd and 3rd year).